WebAssembly/WASI/proposals/filesystem/wit/wasi-filesystem.wit.md

     read,
     /// Write mode: Data can be written to. write,
+    /// Requests non-blocking operation.
+    ///
+    /// When this flag is enabled, functions may return immediately with an
+    /// `errno::again` error code in situations where they would otherwise
+    /// block.
+However, this non-blocking behavior is not required.
+    /// Implementations are permitted to ignore this flag and block. nonblock,
+    /// Request that writes be performed according to synchronized I/O file
+    /// integrity completion.
+The data stored in the file and the file's
+    /// metadata are synchronized.
+    ///
+    /// The precise semantics of this operation have not yet been defined for
+    /// WASI.
+At this time, it should be interpreted as a request, and not a
+    /// requirement.
+    sync,
-    /// Write according to synchronized I/O data integrity completion.
-Only the
+    /// Request that writes be performed according to synchronized I/O data
-    /// data stored in the file is synchronized. dsync,
+    /// integrity completion.
+Only the data stored in the file is
+    /// synchronized.
+    ///
+    /// The precise semantics of this operation have not yet been defined for
+    /// WASI.
+At this time, it should be interpreted as a request, and not a
-    /// Non-blocking mode.
+    /// requirement.
-    nonblock,
+    dsync,
+    /// Requests that reads be performed at the same level of integrety
+    /// requested for writes.
-    /// Synchronized read I/O operations.
+    ///
+    /// The precise semantics of this operation have not yet been defined for
+    /// WASI.
+At this time, it should be interpreted as a request, and not a
+    /// requirement.
     rsync,
-    /// Write according to synchronized I/O file integrity completion.
-In
-    /// addition to synchronizing the data stored in the file, the
-    /// implementation may also synchronously update the file's metadata. sync,
 }
 ```